 - Instantaneous estimation calculates the attitude using vectors in two frames (a body frame and a known reference frame).
-It finds the attitude in a single point in time, whitout necessarily considering the kinematics of the objective.
+It finds the attitude at a single point in time, without necessarily considering the kinematics of the objective.
 Ideally, this works with a system in a quasi-static state.
 Thus, this estimation is sometimes called Static Attitude Determination.

 - Recursive estimation not only uses vectorial observations, but also takes the system dynamics into account to capture and predict the behaviour of the system.
 Because the system kinematics are considered, these type of strategy is also called Dynamic Attitude Determination.

-The most accurate estimators are the dynamic ones, but the are, generally, more computationally demanding, against the much simpler and faster static estimators.
+The most accurate estimators are the dynamic ones, but they are, generally, more computationally demanding, against the much simpler and faster static estimators.